Becky Hill

-Rebecca Claire Hill (born 14 February 1994) is an English singer and songwriter.
-She rose to fame after appearing on the first series of The Voice UK, auditioning with John Legend's "Ordinary People".
-She joined Jessie J's team and reached the semi-final of the competition.
+Rebecca Claire Hill (born 14 February 1994) is an English singer.
+She rose to prominence after appearing on the first series of The Voice UK, auditioning with John Legend's "Ordinary People".
+She joined Jessie J's team and reached the semi-finals of the competition.

 In June 2014, she became the first (and only thus far) The Voice UK contestant to score a UK number one single when the song "Gecko (Overdrive)" with Oliver Heldens topped the UK Singles Chart.
 In 2022, she received two Brit Awards nominations, including British Song of the Year for "Remember" with David Guetta, and Best Dance Act, which she won two years in a row in 2022 and 2023.

 Early life

 Becky Hill was born on 14 February 1994.
 She began making music at the age of 14 and started performing in a band called Shaking Trees – receiving BBC Introducing support from Andrew Marston at BBC Hereford & Worcester, who selected her band to perform at the Nozstock Festival of Performing Arts, as well as a live session for Adam Green and Josh Withey at BBC Radio Shropshire.